Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

 We've explored the potential for incorporating augmented reality (AR) to provide users with immersive product information when they scan items, enhancing their understanding of nutritional value and environmental impact.
 Additionally, integrating machine learning algorithms to personalize recommendations based on individual dietary preferences and restrictions has been a focus.
-To address privacy concerns, advanced encryption techniques and decentralized data storage have been considered to ensure data security.
+To address privacy concerns, advanced encryption techniques, and decentralized data storage have been considered to ensure data security.
 Furthermore, to enhance sustainability, we've explored using eco-friendly materials for the device and incorporating a recycling program for its components.

 ## Part C. Prototype the device
 You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.
+You will use the browser of your smartphone to act as a “light” and use a remote control interface to remotely change the light on that device.

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

 We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.
+If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can manually or remotely control.
 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.
+Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene that you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\* For these videos, I was trying to be mindful of different types of users.
-I added an audio component so that colorblind people are accomodated for.
+I added an audio component so that colorblind people are accommodated for.

- 1st Attempt: Buying Box of pringles (chips)
+ 1st Attempt: Buying a Box of Pringles (chips)
  - Video Link: https://drive.google.com/file/d/1VyPzp77fNWMvaAuqg0AmY-9RjiWOFls5/view?usp=sharing

-1st Attempt: Buying Deoderant
+1st Attempt: Buying Deodorant
  - Video Link: https://drive.google.com/file/d/14L421gkfDYM2WNyhOSf1noe5Ctxw9a35/view?usp=sharing

- 1st Attempt: Buying box of blueberries
+ 1st Attempt: Buying a box of blueberries
  - Video Link: https://drive.google.com/file/d/1m2A6bxKcx3oydcWnbnfWWtPxZH-zINd4/view?usp=sharing

 ## Part E. Costume the device